yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

          ![](../media/exples-ai.jpg)

-         > **Note**: Few-shot examples are used to provide the model with examples of the types of responses that are expected.
-The model will attempt to reflect the tone and style of the examples in its own responses.
+         > **Note**: Few-shot examples are used to demonstrate the desired tone, style, and type of responses expected from the model.
+These examples guide the model to generate responses that align with the provided patterns.

 5. Save the changes by clicking on **Apply changes**